Universities & Colleges

 Smart Campuses = Smart Graduates

 Digitalizing campuses is increasingly favoured by institutions continually searching for new ways to improve students’ experiences academically and socially.
 Technology is fundamental in equipping students with the skills they need for success and to have the best experiences possible in the realm of higher education and beyond.
 By utilizing the technologies outlined above, in addition to Mapsted’s location-based technology, universities can prepare their institutions for future technological innovations.
-For further information on Mapsted’s solutions for higher education, you may find this blog interesting, and you will enjoy watching this short video.
+For further information on Mapsted’s solutions for higher education, you may find this blog on characteristics of ideal universities interesting, and you will enjoy watching this short video on Transform the Campus Experience With Location-Based Technology.

 Frequently Asked Questions